-THIS DEED WITNESSETH AND IT IS HEREBY AGREED AND DECLARED BY AND BETWEEN THE PARTIES HERETO AS FOLLOWS:
+THIS DEED WITNESSETH AND IT IS HEREBY AGREED AND DECLARED BY AND BETWEEN THE PARTIES.
+HERETO AS FOLLOWS:

-- 1. That the above-nam ed persons, namely (1) Shri......
-(2) Shri...... and, (3) Shri...... are hereby appointed as the first trustees for administering the Provident Fund of the Company and the income thereof as provided in the Provident Fund Rules of the Company (hereinafter called the Rules) in force for the time being. - 2.
+- Shri...... are hereby appointed as the first trustees for administering the Provident Fund of the Company and the income thereof as provided in the Provident Fund Rules of the Company (hereinafter called the Rules) in force for the time being. - 2.
 That the trustees shall stand possessed of the existing fund as also all contributions made in future time to time with all accumulation to the said fund upon trust for the benefit of the employees of the company who are covered under the Rules. - 3.
 In these presents, unless there is anything repugnant to the subject or context: - (a) "The Fund" means the Provident Fund constituted by these presents. - (b) "Member" means an employee of the company subscribing to the Fund. - (c) "Subscription" means any sum credited by or on behalf of a member out of his salary to his individual account but does not include any sum credited as interest.